Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A General Theory of Reserve Systems

-In contrast, in this section we develop a theory of reserve systems where we impose no structure on priority orders.
 Our model allows priority orders at various categories to be completely independent from each other, although they do not need to be.
-Since it may not be possible to capture priorities for all ethical considerations though adjustments of a single baseline priority order, this level of generality is necessary for our main application.\footnote{This more general structure is not only needed for our main application of medical resource allocation, but also in other applications as well.
-For example in Germany, priority for college seats depend on applicant waiting time for (up to) 20\% of the seats, on their performance in high school leaving exams for (up to) 20\% of the seats, and to college-specific criteria for the rest of the seats (\citet{westkamp2013}). } To the best of our knowledge reserve systems have not been studied in this generality before.
+Since it may not be possible to capture priorities for all ethical considerations though adjustments of a single baseline priority order, this level of generality is necessary for our main application.\footnote{This more general structure is not only needed for our main application of medical resource allocation, but also in other applications.
+For example in Germany, priority for college seats depends on applicant waiting time for (up to) 20\% of the seats, on their performance in high school leaving exams for (up to) 20\% of the seats, and on college-specific criteria for the rest of the seats (\citealp{westkamp2013}). } To the best of our knowledge, reserve systems have not been studied in this generality before.